warwick-un-society/warwick-un-society.github.io/warmunfaqs.md

 #### When/where is WARMUN 2021?
 Warwick University campus, 1pm 26nd to 5:30pm 28th November.
 Registration is 1pm on 26nd November, opening ceremony commences at 3pm.

+#### Will this be an in-person conference?
+Yes - after a year away due to the COVID-19 pandemic, we are proud to announce that our conference will be <b> in-person </b> as normal!

+#### How will the conference be affected by COVID-19
+We are committed to ensuring the safety of our delegates and staff, and as such are following Unviersity and UK Government guidlines throughout.
+Please refer to our <a href="http://warwickun.org/warmun/policies"> Policies and Statements </a> page for more information on how we plan to keep you safe.

 #### How much is the conference fee?
 £15.
 There is also a social pack available, for which the fee is £25.
 Once we receive your delegate application, we will get in touch with you to arrange the payment of the conference fee, which should take the form of a bank transfer.